-The 35th Annual Chautauqua in the Park will be held September 7th and 8th, 2019 at Simpson Park in Chillicothe, Missouri.
-This annual event, sponsored by the Chillicothe Area Chamber of Commerce and the Chillicothe Area Arts Council, and presented by Hedrick Medical Center, has a wide variety of entertainment, activities, artists, crafts, and food.
+The 36th Annual Chautauqua in the Park will be held September 11 and 12, 2021, at Simpson Park in Chillicothe.
+This annual event, sponsored by the Chillicothe Area Chamber of Commerce and the Chillicothe Area Arts Council, and presented by Hedrick Medical Center, has various entertainment, activities, artists, crafts, and food.

 “We have well over 100 booth spaces this year with vendors from throughout Missouri and the Midwest,” commented Crystal Narr, Executive Director of the Chillicothe Area Chamber of Commerce.
 “Many artists and crafters are signed up to showcase and sell their products to the estimated 6000 people who attended Chautauqua each year from a multi-state area.
 “We also have a very loyal returning vendor group and are excited that they have joined us again this year along with new ones to freshen up the mix.”

-A crowd favorite from the past few years will be back again this year and will be adjacent to the Traditional Arts area and will showcase the Mountain Men.
-The Reeter family will have a fully viable camp set up complete with open fire, house dwelling, tools and anything else they would have needed to live back in the early days.
+A crowd favorite from the past few years will be back again this year and will be adjacent to the Traditional Arts area and will showcase the Mountain Men, sponsored by Sonoco.
+The Reeter family will have a fully viable camp set up complete with open fire, house dwelling, tools, and anything else they would have needed to live back in the early days.

-There will also be many activities for kids during the festival, especially in the Children’s Area sponsored by HyVee, which will include a petting zoo presented by the Chillicothe FFA, face painting, and inflatable games, laser tag, a mechanical bull, and activities.
-“A new addition this year will be a booth offering hair braiding and nail service which will be a nice touch,” added Narr.
+There will also be many activities for kids during the festival, especially in the Children’s Area sponsored by HyVee, including a petting zoo on Saturday presented by the Chillicothe FFA, face painting, and inflatable games a mechanical bull, and activities.

 Simpson Park is closed for the festival from Friday afternoon through Sunday evening.
-No car or truck traffic, golf carts, bicycles, rollerblades, skateboards, recreational scooters, etc. owned by the general public are allowed in or through the park for the safety of all participants.
-Vendor set up time is provided on Friday afternoon and evening and on Saturday morning and vendor vehicles will be allowed during those times.
+No car or truck traffic, golf carts, bicycles, rollerblades, skateboards, recreational scooters, etc., owned by the general public are allowed in or through the park for the safety of all participants.
+Vendor set up time is provided on Friday afternoon and evening and Saturday morning, and vendor vehicles will be allowed during those times.

 Parking for attendees is available in and around the park, with a limited number of handicapped spaces available for those individuals with a handicapped license plate or official handicapped permit.
 Those needing handicapped parking for assistance should enter through the south Walnut Street gate of Simpson Park.

 Another transportation alternative is offered again this year.
-A shuttle service — made possible this year by Calvary Baptist Church & Free Methodist Church – will be available from 10:00 am to 4:45 between Citizens Bank & Trust downtown parking lot and the East Washington Street entrance of the Park on Saturday.
+A shuttle service — made possible this year by Calvary Baptist Church & First Baptist Church – will be available from 10:00 am to 4:45 between Citizens Bank & Trust’s downtown parking lot and the East Washington Street entrance of the Park on Saturday.

-“Our 2019 Chautauqua volunteers will be wearing coral shirts this year,” commented VanDeventer, “If you have questions or need information at the festival, stop by the information tent in the center of the park, or look for one of our 140 volunteers.
+“Our 2021 Chautauqua volunteers will be wearing teal shirts this year,” commented VanDeventer, “If you have questions or need information at the festival, stop by the information tent in the center of the park, or look for one of our 140 volunteers.
 We are so lucky to have such a dedicated volunteer group!”